Co-founder, ONE & (RED)

-Bobby Shriver, co-founder and chairman of (PRODUCT) RED (www.joinred.com) and co-founder of DATA (www.data.org), has spent the past ten years working to help eliminate the financial and health emergencies threatening the people of Africa.
+Bobby Shriver, co-founder of (RED) and ONE’s predecessor organization DATA, has spent the past ten years working to help eliminate the financial and health emergencies threatening the people of Africa.

->

-> In 2004 Shriver ran and was elected to the Santa Monica City Council by the highest percentage of voters in that city’s 120-year history.
+In 2004 Shriver ran and was elected to the Santa Monica City Council by the highest percentage of voters in that city’s 120-year history.
 Re-elected in 2008 by a larger number of voters, he continues his work to reduce homelessness in the city and across Los Angeles County, with special emphasis on housing homeless veterans.
 He also led the campaign to clean up Santa Monica Bay.

 President/Chief Executive of the Dangote Industries LTD and Chairman of the Dangote Foundation

 Lead singer, U2

 The Rt Hon David Cameron

 Chairman, Mo Ibrahim Foundation